MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/video-lectures/_index.md

 <!---
 todo:
-- Explain a power analysis
+- Explain a power analysis (start complicated, get simple to keep people watching till the end)
 - Bank teller problem
 - expected value of the dice game process (get what you roll, expected value of game when you're alowed to roll n times)
 - random number generator from a uniform random number generator
 - Aman's question - sample from a circle using a random number generator